giucal/ppgen.py/README.md

     --file=<dictionary>

 The `<dictionary>` argument should point to a file containing one word per line.
-The file is processed on-line, hence it can be a non-seekable stream, and have any (finite) length.
+The file will be processed on-line, hence it can be a non-seekable stream, and have any (finite) length.

 Installation